hypernormalisation/timbermafia/README.md

 columns containing a high amount of output get more room.

 An example format using 4 columns, containing respectively the:
-- the date/time
+- date/time
-- the level name
+- level name
-- the process name and log name
+- process name and log name
-- the log message
+- log message

 can be specified with a column escape, by default "_".
 Whatever follows the column escape until the next whitespace is registered as output that